Tree Cutting Permit: Public Lands

 - medium-impact – for example, tree removal (small trees) or pruning multiple trees

-Before submitting your application for a Municipal Tree Permit for tree work on public land, you will need to:
+Before submitting your Public Lands Tree Cutting Permit Application for tree work on public land, you will need to:

 - find a tree contractor from the list provided

 - obtain neighbourhood approval.
 Contact your neighbours within a 30-metre radius for low-impact work, 50-metre radius for medium-impact work, or 150-metre radius for high-impact work, and have them sign the neighbourhood consent form.
 A minimum of 80 per cent of your neighbours needs to approve to work before you can submit your application.